stosempreingiro/sec-installer/README.md

 **Disclaimer** : I'm not responsible for any use or abuse of the script.
 Use it if you understand it.

 # SecTools-Installer by stosempreingiro
 This is a very very simple shell script that automatically install some of the most common cyber sec tools on Debian.
 Save time!
-Stop manual installation!\n
+Don't manual installation
-What tools?:

 ## Tools that will be installed
 * git